CebolaLab/RNA-seq/README.md

 ### Remove duplicates?

 [Klepikova et al. 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5357343/) recommend to ***not*** remove duplicates for single-end data, unless using molecular identifiers, but note that there may be some false positive results.
+See more in [this useful blog post](https://dnatech.genomecenter.ucdavis.edu/faqs/should-i-remove-pcr-duplicates-from-my-rna-seq-data/).

 ### Compute GC bias